DamesMakingGames/manual/manual/guide-tweeting.md

 tags: ["guidelines", "community-manual"]
 ---

 Thanks so much for volunteering your time and energy!
-This is a handy, at-a-glance guide to livetweeting a DMG event, including workshops, Speaker’s Socials, or showcases.
+This is a handy, at-a-glance guide to livetweeting a DMG event, including workshops, Speakers Socials, or showcases.

-## Accessing the Dames Making Games Twitter account:
+## Accessing the DMG Twitter account:

 The DMG official twitter account is [@DMGToronto](https://twitter.com/dmgtoronto).
 You can log in via Buffer from either a laptop or mobile device.
 The password will be provided to you by the [Community Promotion Committee](https://governance.dmg.to/committees/community-care.html) in advance of the event you are livetweeting.